MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 ## Use SemPy functions in pandas DataFrames

-The `list_relationships`, `plot_relationship_metadata` and `list_relationship_violations` functions in the `sempy.fabric` module are powerful tools for exploring relationships in semantic models.
+The `list_relationships`, `plot_relationship_metadata`, and `list_relationship_violations` functions in the `sempy.fabric` module are powerful tools for exploring relationships in semantic models.
 You can also use functions in the `sempy.relationships` module to help discover relationships imported from other data sources in pandas DataFrames.

 ### Find relationships in pandas DataFrames